Our Team

 (she/her)

-I grew up in Winnipeg and worked as a lawyer for several years in Calgary before deciding to pursue my lifelong dream of becoming a psychotherapist.
+I grew up in Winnipeg and worked as a lawyer in Calgary for several years before deciding to follow my passion and become a psychotherapist.
 I hold a Master of Social Work Degree, Clinical Specialization from the University of Calgary.

 • Anxiety